edgio-docs/edgio-docs/guides/production.md

    0 issue "letsencrypt.org"
    ```

-   If the result of the CAA DNS query is empty, it means that *any* Certificate Authorities are allowed to generate certificates on that domain.
+   If the result of the CAA DNS query is empty, it means that **any** Certificate Authorities are allowed to generate certificates on that domain.
 If so, you can directly go to the next step.

-   If there are already some CAA DNS entries defined on your domain, and if *Let's Encrypt* CAA is not among those, you will have to add an additionnal CCA entry for *Let's Encrypt*.
+   If there are already some CAA DNS entries defined on your domain, and if *Let's Encrypt*'s CAA entry is not among those, you will have to add an additionnal CCA entry for *Let's Encrypt*.

    To do so, log into your DNS provider, and add a `CAA` type DNS record with the following values: